Gargron/fileupload/README.md

 ### Status

-The unit test suite covers simple uploads, and the library "works on my machine," as it were.
+The unit test suite covers simple uploads and the library "works on my machine", as it were.
 You are welcome to contribute.

 You can grep the source code for `TODO` to find things you could help finishing.